 The management and directors are responsible for the other information.
-The other information that we received comprises chairman's report, corporate governance statement, graphical analysis of financial data and listing requirements of South Pacific Stock Exchange included in the Annual Report of the company for the year ended 30 June 2018 but does not include the financial statements and the auditor's report thereon.
+The other information comprises of the information included in the Annual Report but does not include the financial statements and the auditor's report thereon.
+The annual report is expected to be made available to us after the date of this auditors' report.